-depressed woman feel upset with bullying concept
+woman with bullying concept

 Are you experiencing or escaping family violence?
 The Federal Government’s Escaping Violence Payment (EVP) Program can help

-Nicole Stevens, ||
+Nicole Stevens ||

 Women in all walks of life are susceptible to domestic violence regardless of their financial status or postcode.
 Domestic violence can be perpetrated in a variety of ways including physically, verbally, sexually, emotionally and economically.
 They can also be subject to behaviour that is threatening, coercive, or seeks to control or dominate them.